Laaas/LOSFix/README.md

 In NS2, if you are "sighted", you will be visible on the enemy team's minimap.

+#Benefits

+The LOS system in NS2 is very complicated, and also potentially uses a lot of resources.
+This version is much much more lightweight.
+It is also more straightfoward and easier to understand.

+Furthermore, the original LOS system some times showed things which obviously should not be seen.
+It wasn't very conservative, while this one is.
+False positives are much more rare.

 #Changes

 You will **gain** your sighted status if you are hit by an enemy.